 Why It Works

-- Cooking the potatoes in the oven from start to finish simplifies the recipe compared to many others.
+- Cooking the sweet potatoes in the oven from start to finish simplifies the recipe compared to many others.

 - A higher proportion of water in the syrup ensures that the sugar dissolves properly, and prevents the syrup from breaking into a greasy pool later.